Projective characterization of higher-order quantum transformations: Superoperator projectors

 In the algebra of superoperator projectors, the new object that naturally appears in Proposition \ref{theo:det_fctal}, $\CompProj{}{A}$, can be seen as an operation on the original projector $\Proj{}{A}$, whence the `bar over $\Proj{}{A}$' notation.
 This new operation is defined for any projector, and it promotes the algebra to a \textbf{Boolean algebra}.

-It is a Boolean algebra if, in addition to the conjunction (`multiplication') operation $\cap$ and the disjunction (`addition') operation $\cup$, any element is idempotent and has a well-defined complement (or logic `not', thereby referred to as `negation' \footnote{We could also have used the terminology `inverse' or we could have stuck with `complement', but these two words are used for different concepts in quantum information and functional analysis.
-This choice is by consequent made to avoid ambiguities.}) characterized by the condition that the addition of any projector with its negation yields the additive identity, \textit{i.e.}
+It is a Boolean algebra if, in addition to the conjunction (`multiplication') operation $\cap$ and the disjunction (`addition') operation $\cup$, any element is idempotent and has a well-defined complement (or logic `not', thereby referred to as `negation'\footnote{We could also have used the terminology `inverse', `dual', or we could have stuck with `complement', but these words are already used for different concepts in quantum information and functional analysis.
+This choice is made by consequence to avoid ambiguities.}) characterized by the condition that the addition of any projector with its negation yields the additive identity, i.e.

 where $\CompProj{}{A}$ is the negation of $\Proj{}{A}$.
 This is exactly what the quasi-orthogonal complement of Proposition \ref{theo:det_fctal} is doing.
 First, compute the cap as $\Proj{}{A} \cap \CompProj{}{A} = \Proj{}{A} \circ \left(\mathcal{I}_A - \Proj{}{A} + \mathcal{D}_A\right) = \Proj{}{A}-\Proj{2}{A} +\mathcal{D}_A = \Proj{}{A}-\Proj{}{A}+\mathcal{D}_A$, so